kabinash/Farmers-s-Space-/README.md

-## AgroAcres
+## Farmer's Space

-AgroAcres is an app-based platform which promotes Smart Agriculture among Indian Farmers.
+Farmer's Space is an app-based platform which promotes Smart Agriculture among Indian Farmers.
 It is a self-contained digital environment for Farmers to learn more about Farming, cultivate their crops in a better manner and even get fair prices for it once harvested.
 It tries to help them at every step of the Journey they have to undergo everytime they are planting a Crop.

 ## Problem Statement